 Program of Study

-Western Illinois University–Quad Cities’ Engineering Technology (ET) degree program which is accredited by the Association of Technology, Management and Applied Engineering (ATMAE) is designed to provide an up-to-date and challenging program in response to continuously changing technology and an increasingly competitive global marketplace.
-The MET degree program offers students the flexibility to study in one of two areas: Automation and Robotics or Manufacturing Design and Production.
-Students are prepared for careers in areas such as quality auditing, continuous improvement, production management, cost estimating, scheduling, and a variety of technical fields.
+Western Illinois University–Quad Cities’ Engineering Technology (ET) degree program which is accredited by the Association of Technology, Management and Applied Engineering (ATMAE) is designed to provide an up-to-date and challenging program in response to continuously changing and sophisticated technology in an increasingly competitive global marketplace.
+Students are prepared for careers in areas such as quality auditing, continuous improvement, production management, operations management, cost estimating, scheduling, and a variety of technical fields.
 Course content that combines a unique blend of theory, principles, and concepts with know-how, practical application, and problem-solving skills ensures that students are prepared to work in a team environment.
 Laboratories support contemporary design and animation software and CAD/CAM plus production equipment, including CNC machining centers and material testing devices.
-The curriculum combines technical education with instruction in engineering, design, construction, and management practices currently employed in manufacturing.
+The curriculum combines technical education with instruction in engineering, design, and management practices currently employed in manufacturing.
 No prior experience with engineering technology principles or software is required upon enrollment.